 You could always invest a little in book promotion.
 Here are some book promotion sites that you could consider.

-Now if you’re still reading, there are, of course, a lot more do’s and don’t’s to book marketing, but this short list will get you started.
+Now if you’re still reading, there are, of course, a lot more do’s and don’t’s to book promotion, but this short list will get you started.

 Use your head and think before you jump.

-My golden rule is, how I would react if I came across myself and my book marketing.
-Too simple?
+My golden rule is; how would I react if I came across myself and my book marketing?